Diagnostics ROM Package - To aid with PCB troubleshooting, Shaun Wood offers an improved

 their most stable condition, check the Dragon's Lair Rev. A PCB Modifications page.

-Changes present with ROM revisions E, F, & F2 - The DIP switch for joystick feedback sound (B3) is discontinued
+Changes present with ROM revisions E, F, and F2 - The option to disable the joystick feedback sound is discontinued,

-and is now used to select the model of laserdisc player, PR-7820 or
+and this DIP switch (B3) is now used to select the model of laserdisc player, PR-7820 or

 The option for 4 coins per credit is discontinued, and this DIP switch (A1) is now used to increase the hard difficulty setting further to very

 hard.
 Complete details are in the Dragon's Lair Walkthru.

 A setting of 2 coins per credit is not required for the pay-as-you-go setting to